-Hello!
-My name is Maria.
-I'm 31 years old, and I have lived my entire life in Moscow, Russia.
-Due to recent events I've moved to Yerevan, Armenia, but soon will move to Muscat, Oman.
+Hello.
+My name is Maria and I'm 31 years old.
+I have lived my entire life in Moscow, Russia, but recently moved to Muscat, Oman!

 For five years I developed my own approach to woodcarving while studying under Shamil Sasykov, Master Woodcarver, creator of the "Tatyanka" woodcarving technique, and founder of the "Tatyanka" International Woodcarving Center in Moscow.